nespinoza/juliet/docs/tutorials/gps.rst

    :alt: Instrument-by-instrument GP fit to the TOI-141 radial-velocity dataset.

 Notice how in this instrument-by-instrument GP fit, not only the amplitude but the overall shape of the GP component is different between instruments.
-This is exactly what we are modelling with an instrumenb-by-instrumeng GP fit: a process that might share some hyperparameters, but that has different realizations on each instrument.
+This is exactly what we are modelling with an instrument-by-instrument GP fit: a process that might share some hyperparameters, but that has different realizations on each instrument.

 So, is the instrument-by-instrument model or the global GP fit the best for the TOI-141 dataset?
 We can use the log-evidences to find this out!
 For the global model, we obtain a log-evidence of :math:`\ln Z = -678.76 \pm 0.03`, whereas for the instrument-by-instrument model we obtain a log-evidence of :math:`\ln Z = -679.4 \pm 0.1`.
 From this,